 5. Sales Process Not Aligned to Buying Process

 To be successful, a company’s selling process must be aligned to the customer’s buying process.
 This means a company needs to understand their customers and how they buy freight brokerage services.
 For instance, if your company is looking for strategic customers, then your sales team should not use a transactional sales process.
-Your company’s lead generation, messaging, and sales channels should also align to the buying process.
+Your company’s lead generation, messaging and sales channels should also align to the buying process.
 Obviously, a company won’t be ready for sales training until they align their sales processes.

 No Silver Bullet

 Sales training is a great way to develop your people and grow your sales, but it is not a silver bullet.
-To grow your sales, you need to develop a niche, put the right people and processes in place, and get a deep understanding of your customer’s problems and buying behaviors.
+To grow your sales, develop a niche, put the right people and processes in place, and get a deep understanding of your customer’s problems and buying behaviors.
 Then, your company will benefit from a good sales training program.